 - Look for pictures within pictures.
 Work an area; take a photo of the entire scene, then move to a different spot and see what the view from that vantage point looks like.
 Zoom in close, shoot up, shoot down, move around.
 There are many photos in a scene all for the taking if we just move around and zoom in and out.

 - No one knows an area better than those that live there.
 Talk to the locals – they may help you discover a hidden gem off the beaten track.

-- Buy several large capacity memory cards and save downloading until you return home (use care that these are not lost, stolen or damaged if there is no back up).
+- If you don't want to travel with a computer, buy several large capacity memory cards and save downloading until you return home (use care that these are not lost, stolen or damaged since there is no back up).

 Once home download, back up and enjoy the memories.
 Look through your images, pick out your favorites and from the rest, learn what you could have done different or better for the next trip.

 TSA Tips and PreCheck